GeorgeSeif/Python-Machine-Learning/README.md

 ## Requirements
 1. Python 3.5
-2. Scikit Learn
+2. Numpy
-3. Numpy
+3. Scipy
-4. Scipy
+4. Scikit Learn
 5. Matplotlib

+## Installation
+The above packages can be installed by running the commands listed in the "install.txt" file